14th Illinois Infantry Regiment

-The 14th Regiment Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.
+The 14th Regiment, Illinois Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.
+It was one of the ten infantry regiments authorized on May 2, 1861, by the Illinois Ten Regiment Act.

 Service

 The 14th Illinois Infantry was mustered into Federal service for a three-year enlistment on May 25, 1861, at Jacksonville, Illinois.

-The regiment was consolidated with 15th Illinois Infantry on July 1, 1864, as the 14th and 15th Battalion Illinois Volunteer Infantry but reorganized as the 14th Illinois on April 28, 1865.
+The regiment on July 1, 1864, was consolidated with 15th Illinois Infantry, also much-depleted, to form the 14th and 15th Illinois Veteran Battalion, a six-company formation.
+With the arrival of new recruits in spring 1865, the 14th Illinois Infantry was reconstituted as a regiment on April 28, 1865.

 The regiment was mustered out on September 18, 1865, at Fort Leavenworth, Kansas.

 Total strength and casualties

 The regiment suffered 62 enlisted soldiers killed in action or mortally wounded and 1 officer and 160 enlisted who died of disease, for a total of 223 fatalities.